 5 Reasons Why You Should Spend at Least 20% of Your Time on Recruiting

-If you’re a sales leader, the fastest way to succeed is to recruit the right team members.
-Without the talent you need to succeed, you’ll find yourself with a whole new set of problems.
+If you’re a sales leader, recruiting the right team members is the fastest way to succeed.
+But, without the talent you need to succeed, you’ll find yourself with a new set of problems.

 #1: Great salespeople make everyone look good.